kubernetes-sigs/lws/keps/666-gang-scheduling-in-lws/README.md

 objects.
 The feature is guarded by the LWS `WorkloadAwareScheduling` gate, delivered through the LWS Configuration API, and selected via the existing `gangSchedulingManagement.schedulerProvider` setting.
-The upstream `kubernetes` provider also requires Kubernetes `GenericWorkload` on both kube-apiserver and kube-scheduler.
+The upstream `kubernetes` provider also requires Kubernetes `GenericWorkload` on kube-apiserver, kube-controller-manager, and kube-scheduler.

 ## Motivation